Braided zesting and its applications: Applications

 \subsection{Braided zesting of modular tensor categories}

 We will apply the obstruction developed in the last section to our main case of interest.
-Let $\cB$ be a modular category and $A=U(\cB)$ the universal grading.
+Let $\cB$ be a modular category and $A=U(\cB)$ the universal grading group.
 The maximal pointed fusion category in $\cB_{ad}=\cB_e$ is centralized by the subcategory $\cB_{pt}$ generated by invertible objects \cite[Corollary 8.22.7]{EGNO}.
-In particular $\cB_{ad}\cap\cB_{pt}$ is a pointed symmetric fusion category.
+In particular $\cB_{ad}\cap\cB_{pt}$ is a symmetric pointed fusion category.

 Recall that every symmetric pointed fusion category has the form $\Vec_S^\nu$, where $S$ is an abelian group, $\nu:S\to \Z/2$ is an additive group homomorphism and the braiding is given by In particular, $\Vec_S^\nu$ is super-Tannakian in general, and Tannakian if $\nu$ is trivial.